 By Dazza Greenwood · Sep 2025

 Argues that leaders must own “evaluation-as-policy,” turning domain standards into golden datasets and LLM-judge rubrics so AI systems are measured against what the organization truly values.
-Introduces the Lake Merritt open-source workbench and shows how small, expert-labeled eval packs can become a strategic asset, including process-level checks for agent workflows.

 Read the post →CoCounsel, Vincent AI, Harvey Assistant, Oliver · 7 legal tasks